DKU-StarLab/2026_FTL_Study/README.md

         + 정 희찬

 *  **Paper**
-    - Nitim Agrawal [Design Tradeoffs for SSD Performance]
+    - Nitin Agrawal [Design Tradeoffs for SSD Performance]
     - Mendel Rosenblum [The Design and Implementation of a Log-Structured File System]
     - Aayush Gupta [DFTL: A Flash Translation Layer Employing Demand-based Selective Caching of Page-level Address Mappings]